swiftlang/swift/docs/LibraryEvolution.rst

 counterparts with a few small changes:

-- Adding (but not removing) a public setter to a ``final`` subscript or a subscript in a non-publicly-subclassable class.
+- Adding (but not removing) a public setter to a ``final`` subscript or a subscript is permitted in a non-publicly-subclassable class.
-- Adding or removing a non-public, non-versioned setter.
+- Adding or removing a non-public, non-versioned setter is permitted.
-- Changing the body of an accessor.
+- Changing the body of an accessor is permitted.

-Adding a public setter to a subscript that may be overridden is permitted but discouraged; any existing overrides will not know what to do with the setter and will likely not behave correctly.
+Adding a public setter to a subscript that may be overridden is a `binary-compatible source-breaking change`; any existing overrides will not know what to do with the setter and will likely not behave correctly.

 Class subscripts may be marked ``@inlineable``, which behaves as described for struct subscripts. ``dynamic`` subscripts may not be marked ``@inlineable``.